-Previously big estates like Berners Allsop owned some huge portions of Fitzrovia but now Great Portland Estates, Derwent London, Hallam Estate and Shaftesbury PLC are the biggest landowners.
-Its past was synonymous with the rag trade and became a hotspot for traders and crafters until the late 90’s before media and post production houses moved north from Soho to occupy the vast office spaces.
+Previously big estates like Berners Allsop owned some huge portions of Fitzrovia but now Great Portland Estates, Derwent London, Hallam Estate and Shaftesbury Capital are the biggest landowners.
+Its past was synonymous with the famous writers like Virginia Woolf who often frequented the Fitzroy Tavern, one of the landmarks famed for giving Fitzrovia its name, then more recently the rag trade as it became a hotspot for traders and crafters until the late 90’s before media and post production houses moved north from Soho to occupy the vast office spaces.

-However, over the last 10-15 years, through investment and regeneration of the area, the popularity and attractiveness of Fitzrovia has been increasing year on year.
+However, since then through investment and regeneration of the area, the popularity and attractiveness of Fitzrovia has been increasing year on year.

-The Sanderson Hotel and the Charlotte Street Hotel really got the area on the map in the 90’s as a vibrant destination for long lunches and evening drinks before a new wave of options started opening up after 2000.
+The Charlotte Street Hotel originally got the area on the map in the late 90’s as a vibrant destination for long lunches and evening drinks before a new wave of style icons including The London Edition and The Mandrake, started opening up after 2000 with new ones on the way.
+Although being quite close to the BBC I am sure long lunches existed before the 90’s!

 As of 2016, it has been given the title of ‘best place to live in London’ by the Sunday Times.
-This suggests that the area, which has not always been on the radar, is up and coming and is attracting the attention of a lot of people not just from the UK and Europe but from Asia due to the big schemes selling off plan like Fitzroy Place and Rathbone Square.
+This suggests that the area, which has not always been on the radar, is up and coming and is attracting the attention of a lot of people not just from the UK and Europe but from Asia due to the big schemes selling off plan like Fitzroy Place and Rathbone Square, Fitzroy Walk and 101 On Cleveland.

-After all it was rumoured to have attracted Lady Gaga to purchase a property, amongst many other famous residents like Guy Ritchie, Griff Rhys Jones and Gary Kemp.
+After all it was rumoured to have attracted Lady Gaga and Madonna to purchase properties here, amongst many other famous residents like Guy Ritchie and Gary Kemp.

 Within the area there is a huge mix of properties from contemporary flats, modern buildings to the more historic Georgian houses, some of which have been converted in to separate flats and apartments.
 Fitzroy Square is nestled just within the perimeter south of Regents Park and boasts beautiful Georgian terraces on all four sides.
 These different styles blend together to create the quirky character of Fitzrovia and among our eclectic variety of properties to let and for sale, there will no doubt be a home that suits you.

-In addition to this, Fitzrovia is well served by convenience shops and local supermarkets like M&S, Sainsburys and Tesco’s, however it is renowned for its restaurants, particularly along the southern end of Charlotte Street.
+In addition to this, Fitzrovia is well served by convenience shops and local supermarkets like M&S, Sainsburys and Tesco express, however it is renowned for its restaurants, particularly along the southern end of Charlotte Street.
 These cater to the needs (and pocket) of every resident, office worker and visitor.
-There are also a number of fine dining Michelin starred restaurants like Pied a Terre, Lima and Dabbous.
+There are also a number of fine dining Michelin starred restaurants like Pied a Terre, The Ninth and Lima.
+But that’s not the only place as there are many fine dining and easy eating gems all over Fitzrovia.
+There are also many pubs, wine bars, speak easy drinking establishments to discover!.

 Fitzrovia is home to around 8,000 residents with 1,000 of them being students.
 This suggests that the area is not only appealing to those who work and have families, but it is also attractive to the younger generation.

 The area has also enticed a lot of companies with 50,000 workers commuting to Fitzrovia.
-This area has become a hotspot for media companies and advertising agencies as well as being home to Este Lauder’s head office in Fitzroy Place.
+This area has become a hotspot for media companies and advertising agencies as well as being home to Este Lauder’s head office in Fitzroy Place and Boston Consulting Group at 80 Charlotte Street.

 Property in Fitzrovia is an investment